fcrepo-exts/migration-utils/README.md

                              Note: this requires port 8080 to be free in order for Prometheus to scrape metrics.
                                Default: false
-      --debug                Enables debug logging
+      --disable-dc           Disable creation of DC properties from DC datastreams --debug                Enables debug logging
 ```